takeshinishimura/fude/README.md

 d <- read_fude(file.choose())
 ```

-You can convert the local government codes to the Japanese municipality
+You can rename the local government codes to the Japanese municipality
 names for easier handling.

 ``` r